*This post may contain affiliate links. Read more »

 ☢️Reheating in microwave:

-To reheat the arhar dal in the microwave, transfer it to a microwave-safe container and add a little bit of water if needed.
+To reheat the gujarati-style dal in the microwave, transfer it to a microwave-safe container and add a little bit of water if needed.
 Cover the container with a microwave-safe lid or plastic wrap and heat on high for 1-2 minutes, or until heated through.
 Stir the dal and spoon the reserved tadka on top before serving.

 North Indian Arhar Dal Tadka (Toor Dal)